The Official Waluaa Surf Trip Packing List

 6. A Good Beach Read – Relax & Recharge

 When you’re not surfing, relaxing with a great book is the perfect way to unwind.
+Surf trips naturally create spacious pockets of downtime — those quiet moments between sessions when your body is resting and your mind is soaking in the day.
+A great book pairs perfectly with sandy toes, salty hair, and slow afternoons.
 Some of our top recommendations include:

 Barbarian Days: A Surfing Life by William Finnegan